phoenix125/AtlasServerUpdateUtility/readme.txt

 More detailed features:
 - Optionally execute external files for seven unique conditions, including at server updates, mod updates, scheduled restarts, remote restart, when first restart notice is announced.
   *These options are great executing a batch file to disable certain mods during a server update, to run custom announcement scripts, make config changes (enable PVP at scheduled times), etc.
-- Can validate files on first run, then optionally only when buildid (server version) changes.
-Backs up & erases appmanifest.acf to force update when client-only update is released.

 -----------------
  GETTING STARTED
 -----------------
-INSTALLATION: (Using this utility to download and install server files - STILL REQUIRES MAP (SERVERGRID.JSON) FILES - Google "how to set up an atlas dedicated server")
+NEW SERVER INSTALLATION: (Using this utility to download and install server files - STILL REQUIRES MAP (SERVERGRID.JSON) FILES - Google "how to set up an atlas dedicated server")
 1) Place AtlasServerUpdateUtility.exe into any folder and run it.
 - The file "AtlasServerUpdateUtility.ini" will be created and the program will exit.
 2) Modify the default values in "AtlasServerUpdateUtility.ini" settings.
-PRIORITY SETTINGS ARE: Atlas DIR, SteamCMD DIR, (Existing Servers: AltSaveDirectoryName(s) Folders)
+PRIORITY SETTINGS ARE: Atlas DIR, SteamCMD DIR.
 3) Run AtlasServerUpdateUtility.exe again.
 - The file "AtlasServerUpdateUtilityGridStartSelect.ini" will be created.
 This file determines which of the grids will be started.
+4) Run AtlasServerUpdateUtility.exe yet again.
+- It will download and install the Atlas server files then start Atlas Dedicated Server.
+- Once the BIG WHITE ERROR SCREENS start showing up, click "Exit: shutdown servers" o=in the tray icon.
-4) (New install) Copy your existing ServerGrid and save folders (if any) to the new folder.
+5) Copy your existing ServerGrid files/folders to '.\ShooterGame' folder.
+6) Run AtlasServerUpdateUtility.exe one last time.
+CONGRATS!
+Your server should be up-to-date and running!
+- If you are still having the BIG WHITE ERROR SCREENS:
+  - Look at the _SERVER_SUMMARY_.txt file created by this util for any possible config errors.
+  - Make sure all QueryPorts, Ports, RCONs, and DIRs are unique.. no duplicates!
+These values (except RCON) are all imported from the ServerGrid.json file.
+  - Set the "SeamlessIP" to your WAN (external) IP address.
+  - Make sure all your ports are forwarded by your router.
+  - Look for errors in the ports in the ServerGrid.json file.

+EXISTING SERVER INSTALLATION:
+1) Place AtlasServerUpdateUtility.exe into any folder and run it.
+- The file "AtlasServerUpdateUtility.ini" will be created and the program will exit.
+2) Modify the default values in "AtlasServerUpdateUtility.ini" settings.
+PRIORITY SETTINGS ARE: Atlas DIR, SteamCMD DIR, AltSaveDirectoryName(s) (Leave blank if you used the default 00 01 02 10 11 12 etc folder naming structure).
+3) Run AtlasServerUpdateUtility.exe again.
+- The file "AtlasServerUpdateUtilityGridStartSelect.ini" will be created.
+This file determines which of the grids will be started.
+Make changes as needed.
-5) Run AtlasServerUpdateUtility.exe yet again.
+4) Run AtlasServerUpdateUtility.exe yet again.
-- (New install) It will download, install, and validate your files, and start the server.
-- (Existing install) It will install any updates and start the server.
+-  It will install any updates and start the server(s).
 CONGRATS!
 Your server should be up-to-date and running!

 --------------